mendix/MxPushNotifications/README.md

 ### Step 4 - Download phonegap.zip

-One the phonegap.zip is downloaded, unzip it into a folder and open up the config.xml.
+Once the phonegap.zip is downloaded, unzip it into a folder and open up the config.xml.
 You will need to edit the config.xml so that you can include additional phonegap plugins.
 The plugin we will need to include is the phonegap [push plugin](https://github.com/phonegap-build/PushPlugin).

 The code you will need to include is:
 `<gap:plugin name="com.phonegap.plugins.pushplugin" version="2.4.0" />`